 Ideally, your solution should be accessible within 3 seconds.
 To meet this benchmark, you may have to prioritise the loading order of page elements to serve the topmost and primary elements first and add the supplementary items thereafter.

 If you’re working on device-agnostic solutions, it’s essential to implement smooth responsiveness.
 This may include the following small-screen adjustments:

 - Summarising content-heavy sections with an option to read more

 - Increasing the size of form fields, links and buttons to accommodate touch input

 - Stacking horizontal columns vertically

 - Swapping out large images for mobile-specific ones (for the sake of file size and context)

+There you have 6 design tips for developers!
 In addition to the end-user benefits, these recommendations can make your front-end tasks easier too.
 Have fun unleashing your inner designer, and pop us a mail if there’s anything specific you’d like us to cover next.